SHTOOLS/homebrew-shtools/README.md

     brew update
     brew upgrade

-To download the SHTOOLS tap, enter
+To download and install the SHTOOLS tap, enter

-    brew tap SHTOOLS/shtools
+    brew tap shtools/shtools
+    brew install shtools

+To obtain information about the brew installation of SHTOOLS, enter

+    brew info shtools

 For more information
 --------------------